Historic note about Arzamas-town

-Arzamas is one of the oldest towns of Nizhegorodsky region, was founded by Tzar Ivan IV (the Terrible) during his campaign towards Kazan' in 1552.
+Arzamas is one of the oldest towns of Nizhegorodsky region, was founded by Tzar Ivan IV (the Terrible) during his third campaign towards Kazan' in 1552.
 Arzamas came into being as a fortified town at the place of the antique settlement of the nationality Mordva-Erzya.
 The town-fortress was in duty "to be at the tsar's service".
 The official date of the town's foundation is considered 1578.

 From time immemorial Arzamas and its circuit are famous for craftsmen.
-The leather making, fur-dressering, fat-melting, felt-making, blacksmith's, harness-maker's, brick-making were successfully developed in the past.
+The leather making, fur-dressing, fat-melting, felt-making, blacksmith's, harness-maker's, brick-making were successfully developed in the past.
 Owing to its favourable geographic situation Arzamas became a trading center of Povolzhie, known for selling of bread, onions, poultry, livestock, craftsmen' articles.

-The development of trade and crafts led to the appearance of rich merchantry of all guilds, who had trading firms and shops not only in the native town but also at the large country's fairs.
+The development of trade and crafts led to the appearance of rich merchants of all guilds, who had trading firms and shops not only in the native town but also at the large country's fairs.

 The town's image was influenced by the results of the development.
 Arzamas merchants built churches at their expenses and competed in their embellishment.
 In the end of the XIX – in the beginning of the XX century there were more than 36 churches and 4 monasteries in Arzamas.

 Arzamas is connected closely with the history of Russian literature and culture.